 How Many Coats of Teak Oil Should You Apply?

 The number of coats can vary depending on the condition of the wood and the desired level of protection and finish.
-Our woodworkers usually apply a minimum of two coats but go no further than four coats.
+Like most woodworkers, I usually apply a minimum of two coats but go no further than four coats.

 The more coats you have, the darker the wood will be.
 However, more coats will also take longer to dry.
 If you don’t have the time to wait, stopping at four coats is a good rule to follow.